Aroueterra/Number-Theory/README.md

 Course Adviser

+*Commit pending, current version is not the updated version.

-Readme under construction!
+*Readme under construction!

-Overhaul will take place over the month...
+*Overhaul will take place over the month...

-Visit the wiki once its fully updated for a cleaner look!
+*Visit the wiki once its fully updated for a cleaner look!

-For now, download the docx in the files section.
+*For now, download the docx in the files/releases section (update pending, not final).
 These should have the output screenshots.

 # Introduction